Sam44323/Kickstarter-Blockchain-Contract/Readme.md

 - Mocha
 - Truffle
 - Web3.JS
+- Jest
+- React.JS

 ---

+---

-Run the following commands to run the script locally
+**Run the following commands to run the script locally**

+---

 ### For installing the packages